lionggele/Chatbox_LLM-new/README.md

+Here’s the updated README with a more detailed project structure and only the specified resources:

+---

 # LLM Performance Comparison Platform

 ## Introduction

 Welcome to the **LLM Performance Comparison Platform**!
-This project is designed as an internship challenge where you will build a web-based platform allowing users to compare the performance of different Large Language Models (LLMs).
-This includes both custom queries and standardized evaluation datasets.
-This project offers hands-on experience with web development, API integration, and AI model evaluation techniques.
+This project, built as an internship challenge, provides a web-based platform that enables users to compare the performance of various Large Language Models (LLMs) on both custom queries and standardized evaluation datasets.
+This project offers practical experience in web development, API integration, and AI model evaluation techniques.

 ## Objective

-The objective of this project is to create a platform where users can:
+The platform allows users to:

-- Input custom queries and send them to multiple LLM APIs.
+- Input custom queries for multiple LLMs and view responses side-by-side.
-- View and compare responses from different models.
+- Select LLMs for querying and viewing responses.
-- Evaluate model performance using standardized datasets and metrics.
+- Compare model performance using standardized datasets and metrics.
-- Visualize and analyze the results.
+- Visualize and analyze evaluation results.

 ## Core Features

 ### 1. Frontend Development
-The frontend of the platform includes:
-- A responsive web interface built with HTML, CSS, and JavaScript.
+The frontend features a responsive web interface that includes:
-- An input field for users to send custom queries to multiple LLMs.
+- **Query Input**: An input field for custom queries.
-- A selection mechanism for choosing which LLMs to query.
+- **Model Selection**: A selection mechanism for choosing LLMs to query.
-- A display area showing responses from each selected LLM.
+- **Response Display**: A section to display and compare responses from each selected LLM.
-- A dashboard to view evaluation results and performance metrics.
+- **Dashboard**: A performance dashboard showing evaluation results and metrics.

 ### 2. Backend Development
-The backend handles the API requests and evaluation logic:
+The backend, built with Flask, manages API requests and evaluation logic:
-- Built with Flask (or Node.js with Express).
-- Handles API routes for querying LLMs and processing results.
+- **API Routing**: Routes for querying LLMs and processing results.
-- Distributes queries to the selected LLM APIs and aggregates the results.
+- **Query Distribution**: Logic to distribute queries to selected LLM APIs and aggregate results.
-- Supports evaluation datasets and computes performance metrics.
+- **Evaluation Datasets**: Supports standardized datasets and computes performance metrics.

 ### 3. LLM API Integration
 The platform integrates with the following APIs:
 - OpenAI GPT API
 - Anthropic Claude API
+- Mistral AI API
-- Meta's LLaMA API (or alternative)
+- Google API (alternative)

-**Features:**
+**Key Features**:
-- Secure management of API keys.
+- **API Key Management**: Secure storage of API keys.
-- Error handling and rate limiting as per API specifications.
+- **Error Handling**: Error management and rate-limiting for smooth operation.

 ### 4. Standardized Evaluation Integration
-The platform supports several standardized evaluation datasets:
+The platform supports evaluation using various datasets:
 - **GLUE (General Language Understanding Evaluation)**
 - **SuperGLUE**
 - **SQuAD**